- Date : 15/04/2021

 Other factors to verify

-You will need to check some additional factors to be assured that your possession of the property is trouble-free, without legal complications.
+You will need to check some additional factors to be assured that your possession of the pre-owned property is trouble-free and without legal complications.
 Here’s a list:

 - Debt/mortgage: In addition to the encumbrance certificate mentioned above, one must ascertain that that property is free from debt.
 Seek a release certificate from the bank/financial institution that financed the property.
 You can check with the Central Registry of Securitisation Asset Reconstruction and Security Interest of India (CERSAI).
 This registry contains details of loans extended for properties – loans with a repayment tenure of one year remaining.
 This does not cover non-banking financial companies (NBFCs), so in such cases it would be necessary to check with the jurisdictional registrar’s office.